dwarvesf/WeAreHiring/README.md

 # WeAreHiring

-### Open positions
+Found in 2014, we are a team of geeks, hustles and startup veterans.
+We live around the world but most of us based in Saigon, Vietnam.
+We are (forever) young and always eager to learn.
+We have passion and experience in making cool products, esp. cloud and mobile apps.
+We want to help entrepreneurs solve real problems using our approachs and solutions.

+We call ourselves dwarves, the small and misshapen creatures in Norse Mythology.
+We are wisdom, natural good at smithing, mining, and crafting.
+We have Miners, Crafters, Wizards and Soliders.

-We position ourselves as a Startups Factory.
+We position ourselves as a [**Startups Factory**](http://venturebeat.com/2015/01/18/how-venture-builders-are-changing-the-startup-model/).
 We build innovative product, give a hand to build companies and also do seed investment.
 Join our network if you are **startup veterans** and can wear multiple hats at the time.

+### Open positions

 #### Mobile